paulswithers/paulswithers.github.io/docs/blog/posts/2025-09-08-barriers-to-effective-ai.md

 ## Why Bother With RAG

 AI has become pervasive in our personal lives, with NPUs on our phones helping avoid typing, learn about the world around us, or modify photos we take (for improved quality or humorous outcomes).
-And we never use RAG there.
-But the fact is we don't really need to.
+The NPUs or Neural Processing Units are the chips that perform the AI functions, which seem to be quite lightweight.
+But we never use RAG in our personal lives, and the fact is we don't really need to.
 The answers to the personal questions we have are typically in the public domain.

 That's typically not the case in business AI usage.